MASILab/map_t1_mapping/README.md

 ```

 ## Singularity container
-As an alternative to the repository, you can use the Singularity image.
+As an alternative to the repository, you can use the Singularity image: [https://www.dropbox.com/scl/fi/shxienqokb4ud661fwf40/map_t1_mapping.sif?rlkey=x2lcyp0wlxe0fvfvo2rm02gwl&dl=0](https://www.dropbox.com/scl/fi/shxienqokb4ud661fwf40/map_t1_mapping.sif?rlkey=x2lcyp0wlxe0fvfvo2rm02gwl&dl=0).
 You must bind the /inputs, /outputs, and /sim_outputs when using the container.
 The code to run is located in /code.
 For example:

 ```bash
 # Test Monte Carlo simulation